snej55/snej55/README.md

 Does mainly C/C++ and Python, and comfortable with HTML/CSS/JS, VB.NET, Java and Ruby.
 Familiar with CMake and GLSL.
 Prefers C++ and Python.
-Comfortable with SDL2, PyGame, GLFW, SFML and Raylib.
+Comfortable with SDL2, PyGame, OpenGL (GLFW), SFML and Raylib.

 Contact me: jenskromdijk@gmail.com